 To paraphrase a term that Leo might have coined, “They were all on a hiding to nothing”

 For the record they mostly did fail.
 In fact by the end of the 1930’s there were very few of them left in Tenindewa and for that matter in much of Agricultural Western Australia, but yet somehow, a few just hung on and hung on, and of those some eventually clawed their way back.
 Incredibly, but with thanks especially to technology, modern machinery and access to competitive finance, Tenindewa, and most of the dry outskirts of the WA cropping belt recovered and consolidated to the point that in the modern era these areas have grown as much grain in the years 2010 to 2022 as they have in history.

 By way of example and on reflection its worth noting that the Brenkley family, who would be considered one of the most successful pioneering families ever to come to the entire Mullewa district, were also foreclosed on in that depression-wracked 1930s.

-Doug Brenkley will volunteer that Walter, his father, was given the red card by (probably) the I.A.B in that period.
+Doug Brenkley volunteers, that Walter, his father, was given the red card by (probably) the I.A.B in that period.
 As Doug points out Walter tried desperately to sell on three occasions to satisfy the bank but to no avail.
 There were just no buyers at any price so Walter pressed on despite the Bank giving him an ultimatum to vacate.
 The plucky Walter called their bluff time and time again and flatly refused to leave.
 The rest is history.

 [The I.A.B. stands for the Industries Assistance Bank and its beginnings and its present are outlined by clicking on I.A.B.]